dayta-ai/deepo/README.md

 ### Other info
 1. Container name

-The suffix of container name indicate the index of container, you can multiple containers at the same time by run start.sh multiple times. ~~To do: make container index incremental~~
+The suffix of container name indicate the index of container, you can multiple containers at the same time by run start.sh multiple times. ~~To do: make container index incremental~~ If there are multiple developers sharing same linux user account, you should set the DEVELOPER_NAME variable.

 2. User password